About Dr. Pipkins — Licensed Clinical Psychologist in California

 And we don’t only process the hard things.

-Black women deserve spaces that honor joy, not just survival.
 In our sessions, it’s common for us to laugh, celebrate your wins, and acknowledge the moments where things feel lighter or more possible.
 Humor can be a release valve for the nervous system—an exhale after carrying so much for so long.
 Joy, ease, curiosity, creativity, and even quiet delight are part of the therapeutic work, too.

 We honor the full emotional spectrum.
 Yes, there may be tears and meaningful processing, but there will also be space for flow states, small victories, grounded rest, and the parts of you that feel most alive.
 Strengthening your nervous system isn’t only about calming overwhelm; it’s also about making more room for pleasure, connection, and peace.